After my cancer diagnosis at 38 years old, I knew I needed to act quickly…I needed to change every aspect of my life if I wanted to live a long life.

 I decided I wasn’t going to sit around for 7.5 months

 I started with changing my physical body, changing my diet and introducing exercise.
-Very quickly I knew that I needed to do more…so I started taking every piece of my life a part so I could heal completly: in and out.
+Very quickly I knew that I needed to do more…so I started taking every piece of my life a part so I could heal completely: in and out.

 I once met a cancer survivor who had also done the inner work as I did.
 We were talking about how many people try avoiding the inner work…she then said…